 Organization of Angolan Women, Angolan Women Building the Future: From National Liberation to Women's Emancipation (London: Zed books, 1984).
-This somewhat polemical work suggests the validity of "the double helix" dynamics of women's suppression offered by Margaret Higonnet (see above).
+This somewhat polemical work suggests the validity of "the double helix" dynamics of women's suppression offered by Margaret Higonnet (see above) operating in southern Africa.